How To Develop Rock Solid Self-Discipline

 Much of the battle of building better habits comes down to finding ways to reduce the friction associated with out good habits and increase the friction associated with our bad ones. – James Clear, Atomic Habits

-As I mention in the episode above, one aspect of the “pull” side of self-discipline is to make behaviors that require self-discipline the environmental default.
-I think this is key because you will only be able to select from activities that are present in your environment.
+One major pillar of self-discipline is to make behaviors that require self-discipline the environmental default.
+I think this is crucial because you will only be able to select from activities that are present in your environment.

 This is the overarching philosophy behind something like the dopamine detox.
 You are removing low value activities and make it easier to engage in high value ones.
 This is the big secret behind those who call themselves “self-disciplined”.